jbueza/Mojo/README.md

 ## Getting Setup

 1. git clone http://github.com/jbueza/blastmojo.git into your localhost
-1. cd BlastMojoLite and use apache ant to build a compiled source: <code>rake</code>
+1. cd blastmojo and use apache ant to build a compiled source: <code>ant</code>
 1. Navigate to http://localhost/blastmojo/example/index.html for boilerplate code

 ``` js